brainhubeu/react-carousel/README.md

       clickToChange
       centered
       breakpoints={{
-        1000: { // this props will be applied when screen width is less than 1000px
+        1000: { // these props will be applied when screen width is less than 1000px
           slidesPerPage: 2,
           clickToChange: false,
           centered: false,